MetPX/sarracenia/docs/source/Tutorials/Install.rst

           total running configs:   0 ( processes: 0 missing: 0 stray: 0 )
     fractal%

-It that works, then you don't need to install it.
-Assuming it isn't already installed, does the package need to be installed system-wide? or only for one user?
-For use by a single user, the python `<#PIP>`_ method should work, giving access to sr3 any all libraries needed for programmatic access.
+Sarracenia can be installed system-wide or only for one user.
+For use by a single user installation, the python `<#PIP>`_ method should work, giving access to sr3 any all libraries needed for programmatic access.

 For operational use, administrative access may be needed for package installation,